 Similarly, employees do appreciate being recognized for their years of service or during their yearly reviews.
 Still, people need to feel the power of gratitude and appreciation more regularly to boost their daily motivation.

-Remember the "goal of a recognition program" from the beginning of this article?
+Remember the "goals of a recognition program" from the beginning of this article?

-Businesses need to blend both traditional and modern methods of recognition to meet all three objectives.
+Businesses need to blend both structured and unstructured methods recognition to meet all three goals.

-Think of modern recognition methods as a daily fuel.
+Think of unstructured recognition as a daily fuel.
 It serves to keep employees energized, on task and motivated.
-In short, spontaneous recognition is a regular reminder to workers that their work is essential.
+In short, spontaneous recognition is a regular reminder to workers that they are essential.
 Moreover, it helps create a collaborative environment every day.

-On the other hand, traditional recognition methods are great long-term motivators.
-For example, the celebration of work anniversaries is a vital strategy to say to employees that your business values their dedication.
+On the other hand, structured recognition is a great long-term motivator.
+For example, the celebration of work anniversaries is vital to convey to employees that your business values their dedication.
 In short, traditional recognition is about fulfilling deeper meaning and purpose.

-As we can see now, all programs (both modern and traditional) can take many forms.
-But leaders must be careful to include some key ingredients for a program to be successful.
+Now you know that recognition (both unstructured and structured) can take many forms.
+But leaders must be careful to include some key best practices for any program to be successful.

 Starting a recognition program requires several steps.
 Once you arrive at the end of the development process, and the framework is set up, the job is not quite over yet.
 Your recognition program must still be rolled out to your workforce.